 The spectrometer system includes powerful spectroscopy software to help you start measuring quickly.
 Intensity, transmission/reflection and absorbance measurements are all available.
 Additional features include spectral averaging and accumulation, autosaving, peak detection, offset and gain adjustment, and more.

 The system can be integrated with other hardware using the simple serial command interface, compatible with most programming languages.
 A full list of commands is included in the product manual along with a number of examples in Python to help you get started.

-The clever design of the Ossila Optical Spectrometer closely integrates the enclosure, optical elements, and internal electronics.
-The result is a lightweight, compact, but powerful UV-Vis-NIR spectrometer.
-The high strength enclosure has excellent dimensional accuracy, providing the high precision needed for the internal optics.
+The clever design of the Ossila Optical Spectrometer closely integrates the optical elements and internal electronics into an extremely small foot print that can be fixed onto an optical bench.
+The result is a lightweight, compact but powerful UV-Vis-NIR spectrometer.

-The Ossila Spectrometer is compact, and capable of withstanding heavy daily use in the lab.
+The Ossila Optical Spectrometer has a high strength enclosure, and is capable of withstanding heavy daily use in the lab.
 The optional spectrometer case (pictured), included in the complete optical spectroscopy bundle and available to buy separately, also allows it to be bolted to standard optical tables or breadboard plates.

 Use the optical spectrometer in free-running mode, or integrate with other systems using the external trigger input.
 The unique rolling integration mode, which begins acquisition with a 5V rising edge on the rolling integration port and ends it when the voltage at the port returns to 0V, allows the integration time to be controlled dynamically by external trigger signals.